swhitty/IdentifiableContinuation/README.md

 ## Swift 5

- While behaviour is identical, Swift 5 is unable to automatically inherit actor isolation through the new `#isolation` keyword ([SE-420](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0420-inheritance-of-actor-isolation.md)) so an `isolated` reference to the current actor must always be passed.
+ While behaviour is identical, Swift 5 is unable to inherit actor isolation through the new `#isolation` keyword ([SE-420](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0420-inheritance-of-actor-isolation.md)) so an `isolated` reference to the current actor must always be passed.

 ```swift
 let val: String = await withIdentifiableContinuation(isolation: self) {